 In the case of the enterprise, what are the sources of this unhappy situation?
 We could start by thinking of backups, archives, file shares, content management systems, applications no longer in use, object stores, data volumes that have been kept on a just-in-case basis, cloud services old and new, personal content encouraged by ‘bring your own device' schemes, systems management software and… well, so many more.

 The challenge is ubiquitous: companies in full control of their data are as common as sightings of Tasmanian tigers.
-Even well-run data centres can still be repositories of lots of junk.
+Even well-run data centers can still be repositories of lots of junk.
 Why?
 Because IT always has enough on its plate and rarely has time to do a spring clean.

 It's also because CIOs are ‘too scared to scrub'.
 IT leaders often fear deleting data might come back to bite them.
 They worry that a file might need to be located to answer a regulatory probe, might hold the key to something business-critical, or might be of value with a discovery tool that inspects log analytics and other digital exhaust fumes.